Hair

 Can I use heat on my hair during menopause?

-To maintain your usual heat styling routine without compromising your extra delicate menopausal hair, turn down the heat on your styling tools, use tools with CLOUD NINE’s Revive Mode™, such as the Wide Iron Pro, and prep your hair with plenty of Magical Potion before styling.
+To maintain your usual heat styling routine without compromising your extra delicate menopausal hair, turn down the heat on your styling tools, use tools with CLOUD NINE’s Revive Mode™ such as the Wide Iron Pro, and prep your hair with plenty of heat protectant like Magical Potion before styling.
+Lower heat settings reduce the risk of stripping natural oils, which are already diminished during menopause.

 Which vitamins can help with hair loss during menopause?